Redshift tomography of the kinematic matter dipole

 which captures the relative change in the cumulative number counts, as one varies the color cut $C_*$, as a function of observed redshift $z$.
 In this situation, the matter dipole reads

 where $\alpha_A$ appears because we assume that the flux cut is applied to sources in band $A$.
 The kinematic dipole integrated over redshift then is computed as

 where $f_C(z)$ is the normalized distribution of sources $n_C(z)$.
-In \cite{vonHausegger:2024jan}, it was shown that the first two terms reduce to the Ellis\&Baldwin formula
+In~\cite{vonHausegger:2024jan}, it was shown that the first two terms reduce to the Ellis\&Baldwin formula

 with $\t{x}$ and $\t{\alpha}_A$ measured only on the sources which are close to the flux limit in the $A$ band.
-In the present context, we specify that only sources with $C>C_*$ are considered for this.
+In the present context, we specify that only sources with $C>C_*$ are considered for this (although both lower and upper color cuts could be included in the calculation naturally, as might be required for the analysis of Ref.~\cite{Panwar:2024xum}).
 Following a similar spirit, one can measure $\Delta \t{\alpha}$ as the average on the sources which are close to the color cut, while simultaneously being above the flux cut $S>S_*$,

 with

 If one also defines an effective color bias